 We have a minimum charge that allows you up to a three night stay.
 You are welcome to come for less time, but still need to pay the minimum charge.

-You have three accommodation options:
+You have two accommodation options:

 How to get to Svendsen’s Beach